By Daniel Meyers (Originally published May 11, 2020; Updated November 23, 2020)

 A Social Opportunity

-Perhaps most importantly, the ensembles and programs in the Music Department continue to offer opportunities for social and creative release.
+Perhaps most importantly, the ensembles and programs in the Music Department have continued to offer opportunities for social and creative release.
 This is a key objective of the Performance Program in normal times, in addition to developing participants’ skills and fostering a lifelong relationship with music, and it has become doubly important in a time when live performances have all but ceased and opportunities to make music together have been limited.

 What the Performance Programs continue to offer at this time are opportunities for students and community members to socialize and engage creatively together on a regular basis.
-Though the modes of engagement are different, Performance Program members are able to stay connected with each other and with music at a time when perhaps they need it most.
+Though the modes of engagement are different, Performance Program members have been able to stay connected with each other and with music at a time when perhaps they need it most.